KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 PES University, Bengaluru

-Computer Science & AI/ML
+Computer Science and AI/ML

 M.S.
 Ramaiah Institute of Technology, Bengaluru